guillaumechereau/goxel/index.markdown

 </div>
 <div class="col m6">
 Goxel is a 3D program that lets you create voxel volumes, a bit similar to minecraft.
-The code it Open Source and fully available on Github.
+The code is Open Source and fully available on Github.
 {: .flow-text}
 </div>
 </div>